rolandtoth/FilterBox/README.md

 First parameter is the DOM element for which you would like to toggle visibility and the second is a boolean (`true` hides the element).

+### update()

+Updates the main target and also the attached displays.

+### updateDisplays()

+Updates attached displays' texts, if there's any.
+FilterBox does this automatically but sometimes you may need to use it.

 ## Callbacks